 What are Butterfly mines?
 Is it easy to detect?
 Are these kinds of mines allowed by international law?
 Read here to know more.

-Butterfly mines, the name is very beautiful, right?
+Butterfly Mines, the name is very beautiful, right?
 But they are very dangerous.

 The UK Ministry of Defence, in its intelligence assessment of the ongoing war in Ukraine, has sounded an alarm on the possible use of the PFM-1 series ‘Butterfly Mines’ by the Russian military in Donetsk and Kramatorsk.